MicrosoftDocs/cpp-docs/docs/cpp/tutorial-named-modules-cpp.md

 ## What are C++ modules

 Header files are how declarations and definitions are shared between source files in C++.
-Header files are fragile and difficult to compose because they may compile differently depending on the order in which you include them, or what macros are or aren't defined.
+Header files are fragile and difficult to compose, because they may compile differently depending on the order you include them in, or on the macros that are or aren't defined.
 They can slow compilation time because they're reprocessed for each source file that includes them.

 C++20 introduces a modern approach to componentizing C++ programs: *modules*.

 Like header files, modules allow you to share declarations and definitions across source files.
-But unlike header files, modules don’t leak macro definitions or private implementation details.
+But unlike header files, modules don't leak macro definitions or private implementation details.

 Modules are easier to compose.
 They make it easier to control what is visible to consumers.
 And their semantics don't change because of macro definitions or what else has been imported, the order of imports, and so on.

-Modules provide extra safety guarantees that header files don't because the compiler and linker work together to prevent possible name collision issues and provide stronger one definition rule ([ODR](https://stroustrup.com/glossary.html#Gone-definition-rule)) guarantees.
+Modules provide extra safety guarantees that header files don't.
+The compiler and linker work together to prevent possible name collision issues and provide stronger one definition rule ([ODR](https://stroustrup.com/glossary.html#Gone-definition-rule)) guarantees.

 A strong ownership model avoids clashes between names at link time because the linker attaches exported names to the module that exports them.
-This allows the Microsoft Visual C++ compiler to prevent undefined behavior stemming from linking different modules that report similar names in the same program.
-For more information, see [Strong Ownership](https://devblogs.microsoft.com/cppblog/standard-c20-modules-support-with-msvc-in-visual-studio-2019-version-16-8/#strong-ownership)
+This model allows the Microsoft Visual C++ compiler to prevent undefined behavior caused by linking different modules that report similar names in the same program.
+For more information, see [Strong Ownership](https://devblogs.microsoft.com/cppblog/standard-c20-modules-support-with-msvc-in-visual-studio-2019-version-16-8/#strong-ownership).

-A module is made up of one or more source code files compiled into a binary file that describes all the exported types, functions, and templates in the module.
-When a source file imports a module, the binary file is read in that contains the contents of the module.
+A module is made up of one or more source code files compiled into a binary file.
+The binary file describes all the exported types, functions, and templates in the module.
+When a source file imports a module, the compiler reads in the binary file that contains the contents of the module.
 Reading the binary file is faster than processing a header file.
 The binary file is reused by the compiler every time the module is imported by a source file.
-Because a module is built once rather than every time it's imported, build time can be reduced--sometimes dramatically.
+Because a module is built once rather than every time it's imported, build time can be reduced, sometimes dramatically.

 But more importantly, modules don't have the fragility problems that header files do.
 Importing a module doesn't change the module's semantics, or the semantics of any other imported module.
 Macros, preprocessor directives, and non-exported names declared in a module aren't visible to the source file that imports it.
-You can import modules in any order without changing the meaning of the module or any other imported module.
+You can import modules in any order without changing the meaning of the modules.

 Modules can be used side by side with header files.
-This may be convenient if you're migrating a code base to use modules in stages.
+This feature is convenient if you're migrating a code base to use modules in stages.
 In some cases, a header file can be imported as a header unit rather than as an `#include` file.
 Header units are the recommended alternative to [precompiled header files](../build/creating-precompiled-header-files.md) (PCH).
-They're easier to set up and use than [shared PCH](https://devblogs.microsoft.com/cppblog/shared-pch-usage-sample-in-visual-studio), but they provide similar performance benefits.
+They're easier to set up and use than [shared PCH](https://devblogs.microsoft.com/cppblog/shared-pch-usage-sample-in-visual-studio) files, but they provide similar performance benefits.
 For more information, see [Walkthrough: Build and import header units in Microsoft Visual C++](../build/walkthrough-header-units.md).

 Your code can consume modules in the same project, or any referenced projects, automatically using project-to-project references to static library projects.